Fees & Funding

 Tuition Fee Loan

-Bursaries and scholarships are available to trainees on a fee-based teacher training course in England that leads to the award of qualified teacher status.
+Scholarships and Bursaries are available to trainees on fee-based teacher training courses in England that lead to the award of qualified teacher status.

 Availability is dependent on the highest relevant academic award and the ITT subject.
-To receive a bursary or scholarship trainees must be entitled to support under the Student Finance England criteria.
+To receive a scholarship or bursary, trainees must be entitled to support under the Student Finance England criteria.

 Applicants with a degree from outside the UK should refer to the equivalency table to see if their degree is likely to attract a bursary, or should consult their chosen training provider.